AlessioMigotti/Project-1/README.md

  <br>

 ## **Logo**
-The logo of the website was also created using Freeform for apple, this software was used to create a logo that represents the brand of the website, and adds an extra layer of professionalism and credibility to the website.
+The logo of the website was also created using <a href="https://apps.apple.com/us/app/freeform/id6443742539">Freeform</a> for apple, this software was used to create a logo that represents the brand of the website, and adds an extra layer of professionalism and credibility to the website.
 The website is easy to navigate, visually appealing and fully responsive on mobile devices, the logo that was created using Freeform, adds a professional touch to the website.
 The website is a valuable resource for anyone interested in MMA training, and it is an excellent representation of the gym's brand.